nanoporetech/scrappie/README.md

 Usage: raw [OPTION...] fast5 [fast5 ...]
 Scrappie basecaller -- basecall from raw signal

-  -#, --threads=nreads       Number of reads to call in parallel -f, --format=format        Format to output reads (FASTA or SAM)
+  -#, --threads=nparallel    Number of reads to call in parallel -f, --format=format        Format to output reads (FASTA or SAM)
       --hdf5-chunk=size      Chunk size for HDF5 output
       --hdf5-compression=level   Gzip compression level for HDF5 output (0:off,
                              1: quickest, 9: best)
+  -h, --homopolymer=homopolymer   Homopolymer run calc. to use: choose from
+                             nochange (the default) or mean.
+Not implemented for CRF.
   -l, --limit=nreads         Maximum number of reads to call (0 is unlimited)
       --licence, --license   Print licensing information
-      --local=penalty        Penalty for local basecalling -m, --min_prob=probability Minimum bound on probability of match --model=name           Raw model to use: "raw_r94", "rgr_r94", "rgrgr_r94", "rgrgr_r95", "rnnrf_r94"
+      --local=penalty        Penalty for local basecalling -m, --min_prob=probability Minimum bound on probability of match --model=name           Raw model to use: "raw_r94", "rgr_r94", "rgrgr_r94", "rgrgr_r95", "rgrgr_rf14",
+                             "rnnrf_r94", "rgrgr_resgru", "rgrgr_reslstm"
   -o, --output=filename      Write to file rather than stdout -p, --prefix=string        Prefix to append to name of each read -s, --skip=penalty         Penalty for skipping a base